templeblock/polyedit/README.md

     - **Overlapping**
       - Comma: Send selection to back
       - Period: Send selection to front

+**Antialiasing levels** are supported, just launch the exe with a number after it for the AA level.

+Example:
+    polyedit 8
+for 8x AA.

 ### Platforms
 It *theoretically* should work on all platforms, however it's only been tested on windows.